Essential Oils: Everything You Need To Know

 According to John Labows, a fragrant technology consultant in Philadelphia, the oils are called "essential" because they are the concentrated essence of a plant.

-The oils have the same benefits as the plants but in a more potent way.
-For instance, a single drop can be equal to several spoonfuls coming from the plant.
+The oils have the same benefits as the plants but in a more potent form.
+For instance, a single drop of the oil can be equal to several spoonfuls coming from the plant.

 One kind of essential oil can be used, or a combination of two or more will be even more powerful.
-It depends on the reason you are using the oil.
+It depends on the reason for using the essential oil.

 Essential oils are ultimately just plant extracts.

 Essential oils have been around for thousands of years.
 They have been considered to be the world's first medicine.
 Priests and physicians have used essential oils since the beginning of time.
 They are included in Chinese manuscripts and in Egyptian drawings.